Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Kasa Carniceria y Taqueria (Yucca Valley)

 After Joshua Tree, I decided to stop by the Salton Sea on my way back home because I had never been there before.
 By the time I got to Palm Springs for a quick stop, I was lightheaded and couldn’t wait to get back to LA.
-Even if you have AC, driving in 111°F is no joke, but if you go to Joshua Tree and you’re in the mood for casual Mexican food, you can’t miss Kasa!
+Even if your AC is on full blast, driving in 111°F weather is no joke.

 I forgot to take a picture of my burrito.